 - Throw any used tissues into the bin immediately and wash hands (see next point).

 - Wash hands well with soap and water for at least 20 seconds (as has always been touted in the food industry).
 Do this regularly, but especially after getting home from public areas and before preparing / eating food and after using tissues to blow one’s nose or to cough into.

 - Use hand sanitizer after washing hands or if soap and water are not available, use hand sanitizer gel.
-Hand sanitizer must contain at least 60% alcohol to be effective.
+Hand sanitizer must contain at least 60% alcohol (70% alcohol in South Africa) to be effective.
 Note: If hands are exceptionally dirty or greasy, hand sanitizer will not work.
 Hands need to be washed with soap and water first and then sanitized, if needed.